emilyolafson/lesion_predictions/pipeline/readme.md

 3) Outer CV: Group K-fold, Inner CV: Group K-fold')
 4) Outer CV: GroupShuffleSplit, Inner CV:  Random partition fixed fold sizes')
 5) Outer CV: GroupShuffleSplit, Inner CV:  GroupShuffleSplit')

+## Outputs:

+### Basic outputs you may care about:

+- {fileprefix}_scores.py
+-- R^2 scores for all test folds in the outer loop
+- {fileprefix}_correlations.npy
+-- Correlations between true & predicted outcomes for all test folds in outer loop
+- {fileprefix}_beta_coeffs.npy
+-- Beta coefficients for features
+- {fileprefix}_model.py
+-- The final trained model for all training folds
+- {fileprefix}_test_group_sizes.py
+-- Size of subjects in test folds.

+Files are saved as .npy pickled objects in the folder results_path/output_path

+See basic_model_M1_CST_LL.sh, basic_model_ChaCo.sh for examples of how to call parse_args.py and run the model.